javacasts/jc0004-spring-async/README.md

 Imagine you have a site comparing different prices of different online-shops.
 It takes around 2 seconds to fetch the prices of each site.
-You start small, compair the prices of three online shops, so it will take around 6 seconds for each product, if you make them one by one.
-When you grow and check the prices of 10 shots it will already take you 20 seconds.
+You start small, compare the prices of three online shops, so it will take around 6 seconds for each product, if you make them one by one.
+When you grow and check the prices of 10 shops it will already take you 20 seconds.
 That's a long time.
-The thing is there's no need to wait until the first shop has finished to check the next one, as you do not need the result of ony of thos to get the results of the others.
+There's no need to wait until the first shop has finished to check the next one, as you do not need the result of ony of thos to get the results of the others.
 So instead of running them one by one, you can run them in parallel.
 Assuming enough power an network-bandwidth it doesn't matter how many shops you query, when you query them in parallel the longes will define the time it takes for